Venue: Fosse Library, Mantle Road, Leicester LE3 5HG

 Councillors are reminded that under the Council’s Code of Conduct they should declare any interest they may have in budget applications

-An update will be given on the Ward Community budget with details of applications submitted.
+a) An update will be given on the Ward Community budget; and

 CLOSE OF MEETING